vanessabcs/vanessabcs/_posts/2022-04-06-labreport-abstract.md

 ---
 layout: post
 title: Abstract For Final Project
-subtitle: Investigating an existent database
+subtitle: Introduction to "Skepticism to magic and witchcraft in print from the 16th to the 17th century"
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 ---
-## Abstract for final project: Skepticism to magic and witchcraft in print from the 16th to the 17th century
+### Abstract for final project: Skepticism to magic and witchcraft in print from the 16th to the 17th century

 The creation of platforms such as EEBO (Early English Books Online) and ESTC (English Short Title Catalogue) has yielded fruitful subsequent research on Early Modern publications, since it provides structured access to an impressive number of publications beyond museums’ and libraries’ walls.
 However, even huge databases such as these might seem limited when we try to answer specific research questions about specific themes of Early Modern prints such as witchcraft.
 In addition, although there is significant scholarship and data collections about the people accused of witchcraft, there still seems to exist still little research to gather the circulating discourses which foreshadowed and supported the trials, accusations, and executions of so-called “witches”.
 Thus, this paper presents the creation of a database on such discourses in print in Europe in the 16th and 17th centuries, that is, the time frame when witch persecution reached its highest stakes.

-### Metadata fields and description
+#### Metadata fields and description

 * *Short title:* a shortened version of the full title of the book, to avoid referring to very long titles as the ones that were common in Early Modern print.
 * *Full title:* Full title of the book, as it appears in the print’s front cover.